TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

      statement like `uid = NULL` and there is an own operator introduced for that `IS` which leads to expressions like `uid IS NULL`.
-However, Extbase automagically figures out the right way for you.
+However, Extbase automatically figures out the right way for you.
    * `NULL` values in queries like
      `DISTINCT`, `ORDER BY` and `GROUP
      BY` are seen the same way and are thus grouped